Symbolism

 Anti-Materialism

-In many ways, Symbolism was a reaction against the souless urbanization and materialism of the Victorian Age.
-It rejected the narrow representational confines of Naturalism and Impressionism, preferring to roam the wider fields of mysticism, idealism, romanticism and obscurantism.
+Part of the Post-Impressionism era, Symbolism was in many ways a reaction against the souless urbanization and materialism of the Victorian Age.
+It rejected the narrow representational confines of Naturalism, preferring to roam the wider fields of mysticism, idealism, romanticism and obscurantism.
 Philosophically, it sought the deeper truths which lay beneath the Naturalist or Impressionist surface.

 In a Nutshell